 If you’d like to express yourself in another format not listed above, send us an email at email@example.com!
 We are open to suggestions and may be able to work with you.

-All contributors are compensated with a $75 Visa gift-card.
+Contributions of essays are compensated with a $150 Visa gift-card.
+Poetry is compensated with a $75 Visa gift-card.

 After you submit your Voices piece, you’ll work with our editors over Google Docs, and sometimes, over the phone.
 The editing process is collaborative.
 We will help you reach a final draft, but we won’t restrict your creative process or change the meaning of your piece.